 Usually, humans are naturally tempted to cry when they hurt.
 Not much difference when it comes to dogs.
 Aussies also scream to relieve their pain from an injury.

 We know that Aussies are extremely smart dogs, and they are smart enough to look at your face and bark or howl just to inform you about its injury.

 Due to medical issues.

 If your Aussie starts to act abnormally, whining, howling, and trying to hide in dark places, probably your dog needs medical attention.
-Same as other dogs, Australian shepherds also howl and cry as they feel pain in a situation sickness or injury.
+Same as other dogs, Australian shepherds also howl and cry as they feel pain in a situation sickness, or injury.

-So, if you experience such a situation from your Aussie, quickly check if there any visible wounds or injuries.
-Even if you unable to find it, you need to bring him to consult a veterinarian.
+So, if you experience such a situation from your Aussie, quickly check if there are any visible wounds or injuries.
+Even if you are unable to find it, you need to bring him to consult a veterinarian.